Healthy Homes Assessment Hongoeka

 Home Assessments Hongoeka for Rental Properties

-There are numerous things to look over during a house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-The most common are:
+There are numerous concerns you should look for during an house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+A few examples are:

-The consequences of not having an Healthy Home with regard to lawful Residential Tenancies Act and consequently being in the wrong of an ruling on tenancy services ruling can be extremely costly for property managers and landlords.
-For professional guidance, contact us today and book your rental properties house evaluation.
+The consequences of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling can be extremely costly for property owners and landlords.
+For professional guidance, contact us today to schedule your rental properties house evaluation.

 home assessments for rental properties